laura-wang/video-pace/README.md

 UCF101 dataset
 - Download the original UCF101 dataset from the [official website](https://www.crcv.ucf.edu/data/UCF101.php).
 And then extarct RGB images from videos.
-- Or direclty download the pre-processed RGB and optical flow data of UCF101 [here](https://github.com/feichtenhofer/twostreamfusion) provided by feichtenhofer.
+- Or direclty download the pre-processed RGB data of UCF101 [here](https://github.com/feichtenhofer/twostreamfusion) provided by feichtenhofer.

 ## Pre-train